 Thomas J. Knecht focuses on representing investors in shareholder litigation, including class actions, corporate governance matters, and derivative litigation.

-Prior to joining Labaton Sucharow, he was a litigation associate at Choate Hall & Stewart in Boston.
-At Choate, he focused on commercial litigation, white-collar defense, securities regulation, and patent litigation.
+Prior to joining Labaton Sucharow, he was a litigation associate at a major law firm in Boston.
+He focused on commercial litigation, white-collar defense, securities regulation, and patent litigation.

 Thomas earned his J.D. from Cornell Law School, where he was the Senior Notes Editor of the Journal of Law and Public Policy.
 He also holds an M.S.c. in Economic History from the London School of Economics and a B.A. in Political Science and Economics from the University of Connecticut.